airtai/fastagency/docs/docs/en/features.md

 - [**Unified Programming Interface Across UIs**](user-guide/ui/index.md): FastAgency features a **common programming interface** that enables you to develop your core workflows once and reuse them across various user interfaces without rewriting code.
 This includes support for both **console-based applications** via `ConsoleUI` and **web-based applications** via `MesopUI`.
 Whether you need a command-line tool or a fully interactive web app, FastAgency allows you to deploy the same underlying workflows across environments, saving development time and ensuring consistency.

 - [**Seamless External API Integration**](user-guide/api/index.md): One of FastAgency's standout features is its ability to easily integrate external APIs into your agent workflows.
-With just a **single line of code**, you can import an OpenAPI specification, and in only one more line, you can connect it to your agents.
+With just a **few lines of code**, you can import an OpenAPI specification, and in only one more line, you can connect it to your agents.
 This dramatically simplifies the process of enhancing AI agents with real-time data, external processing, or third-party services.
 For example, you can easily integrate a weather API to provide dynamic, real-time weather updates to your users, making your application more interactive and useful with minimal effort.

 - [**Tester Class for Continuous Integration**](user-guide/testing/index.md): FastAgency also provides a **Tester Class** that enables developers to write and execute tests for their multi-agent workflows.
 This feature is crucial for maintaining the reliability and robustness of your application, allowing you to automatically verify agent behavior and interactions.
 The Tester Class is designed to integrate smoothly with **continuous integration (CI)** pipelines, helping you catch bugs early and ensure that your workflows remain functional as they scale into production.